Pony.ai: Financing

-In January 2018 Pony.ai completed a $112 million Series A round co-led by Morningside Venture Capital and Legend Capital with seed round lead-investor Sequoia China and investor IDG Capital also participating in the round, alongside Hongtai Capital, Legend Star, Puhua Capital, Polaris Capital, DCM Ventures, Comcast Ventures and Silicon Valley Future Capital.
+In January 2018, Pony.ai completed a $112 million Series A round co-led by Morningside Venture Capital and Legend Capital with seed round lead-investor Sequoia China and investor IDG Capital also participating in the round, alongside Hongtai Capital, Legend Star, Puhua Capital, Polaris Capital, DCM Ventures, Comcast Ventures and Silicon Valley Future Capital.

 In February 2020, Toyota invested $400 million in the company as part of a funding round of $462 million.
-Toyota previously announced working with Pony.ai on testing self-driving cars on public roads in Beijing and Shanghai.
+Toyota previously announced that it was working with Pony.ai to test self-driving cars on public roads in Beijing and Shanghai.